johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-09-25-azure-open-ai-generate-article-metadata-with-typescript/index.md

 ## Running the script

-When the script ran (after I'd `az login`-ed) it produced descriptions for all my blog posts!
+When the script ran (after I'd `az login`-ed) it produced descriptions for all my blog posts.
+I reviewed each summary and tweaked them where necessary.
+If I really didn't like a description I'd delete and run the script again.
+In the end I had descriptions for all my blog posts that I was pretty happy with.
 If you take a look at [this giant PR](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/656) you can see them all landing.

+Hopefully this post provides a useful example of how to use the TypeScript Azure Open AI SDK to generate article metadata.
+You can see the raw code [here](https://github.com/johnnyreilly/blog.johnnyreilly.com/tree/main/open-ai-description).